Query API

 POST | /topXchart | Returns a graph as image file data. | Query Chart Method |

-POST | /url | Returns a URL that will open Data Explorer in the Kentik portal with the sidebar set to query parameters defined in the request JSON. | Query URL Method |
+POST | /url | Returns a URL to open Data Explorer in the Kentik portal, with the sidebar configured according to the request JSON query parameters. | Query URL Method |

-POST | /topXdata | Returns JSON data that can be used to generate tables and time-series graphs like those displayed in Data Explorer. | Query Data Method |
+POST | /topXdata | Returns JSON data for generating tables and time-series graphs similar to those in Data Explorer. | Query Data Method |

-POST | /sql | Retrieve data (in a JSON array) from the KDE using a SQL query. | Query SQL Method |
+POST | /sql | Retrieve data from the KDE as a JSON array using a SQL query. | Query SQL Method |

 Notes:

-- The Query SQL method requires detailed knowledge of PostgreSQL and of Kentik's implementation of subqueries (see Querying KDE).
-To return KDE data as JSON, most API users will achieve more accurate results with less development effort using the Query Data call.
+- The Query SQL method requires detailed PostgreSQL knowledge and understanding of Kentik's subqueries (see Querying KDE).
+For JSON data, most users will find the Query Data call more accurate and easier to use.

 Query API JSON